BitObscuro/Obscuro/README.md

 ## Acknowledgments

-* Special thanks to [Panoply team](https://shwetasshinde24.github.io/Panoply/) who let us use their code base and give us several comments during the deployment.
+* Special thanks to [Panoply team](https://shwetasshinde24.github.io/Panoply/) for letting us use their code base and for several useful comments during the deployment.